-Conflict of interest - A faculty member with a conflict of interest that would preclude his/ her ability to render a fair and objective review of a candidate's appointment or a fair and objective review of a request for promotion and/or tenure must recuse himself/herself from participation in the recommendation/review.
+Conflict of interest - Faculty members with a conflict of interest that would preclude their ability to render a fair and objective review of a candidate's dossier during appointment, annual evaluation, preliminary consideration, promotion, tenure, and post tenure view must recuse themselves from participation in the recommendation/review.
 Such conflicts of interest may include those individuals who have an intimate relationship with the candidate (such as a spouse) or those with professional/business conflicts of interest.